KevinGastelum/Relational-Database-FCC/README.md

 # 2. World Cup Database Challenge

 In order to complete this challenge we need to pull and store data from the World Cup games of 2014 and 2018 inside an SQL database (currently in a csv file 'games.csv'). <br>
-**First** we need to create a database compatible with our games.csv, which has the following structure:
+**FIRST** we need to create a database compatible with our games.csv, which has the following structure:

 | year |    round    | winner  | opponent | winner_goals | opponent_goals |
 | :--- | :---------: | :-----: | :------: | :----------: | :------------: |